Monday 19 Nov 2018

 Rob McIntosh, Network Rail Route Managing Director, said: “We took advantage of the recent Derby Resignalling project to do as much work at Ambergate as we could, however the extent of the work has meant it has been necessary to complete it in two phases.
 We are always seeking to strike the balance between efficient use of time and minimum passenger disruption.

-“We appreciate that closing the line between Derby and Matlock for a week will be inconvenient for passengers and we thank them for their patience whilst we carry out these vital improvements at Ambergate, which will increase the linespeed and bring a more robust timetable for passengers in the years to come.”
+“We appreciate that closing the line between Derby and Matlock for six days will be inconvenient for passengers and we thank them for their patience whilst we carry out these vital improvements at Ambergate, which will increase the linespeed and bring a more robust timetable for passengers in the years to come.”

 Jake Kelly, Managing Director for East Midlands Trains said: “We are working closely with Network Rail to minimise the disruption to our passengers between Derby and Matlock whilst this important work takes place.